S e e w a l d' s A r t G a l l e r y

 Sheila Brown of Chula Vista, Calif..

-Note: A lot of these are left in 'form mode' exactly as we received it from our website.
+Note: A lot of these critiques are where we get our testimonials, some are left in 'form mode' exactly as we received it from our website, such as the following.

 personal_attention_day1: 10 - Very satisfied- handled all my questions